2001asjad/Geolocation-with-Django/README.md

 # Geolocation-with-Django
 A project in Django that uses Geolocation and Folium.
 This project was made by me to enhance my resume.
+I want to practice the sign-off feature of the commit message.
 # Installation:
 1. Fork this repository.
 2. Create a virtual environment in Command Prompt.